FHIR/FSHSchool/content/docs/goFSH/API/_index.md

 ---
 title: "API"
 weight: 25
+description: >
+  Instructions for using GoFSH's API in a JavaScript/TypeScript project
 ---

 GoFSH exposes a `fhirToFsh` function that can be used to convert FHIR to FSH.